ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d1 - e - React - Creating a React App, JSX and React elements.md

 - Create app with Vite:
   - option 1: `npm create vite@latest`
   - option 2: `npm create vite@latest react-intro -- --template react`
+    - Note: you may be asked for confirmation (Ok to proceed? (y)).
+In that case, type "y" and hit enter.
     <!-- - source: https://vitejs.dev/guide/ -->
   - `cd react-intro`
   - `code -r .`